sonatype-nexus-community/iq-fortify-parser/README.md

 # Sonatype IQ Fortify SSC Integration
 This project has been recently updated to include all of the components needed for the integration into one project space.
-The iq-fortify-ssc-integration project has been moved into here.
+The iq-fortify-ssc-integration project has been moved into here as sonatype-fortify-integration module.
 This new multi-module structure will streamline our release and build processes.

+## Download

+ The prebuilt binaries for this project are available on [Fortify Marketplace](https://marketplace.microfocus.com/fortify/content/sonatype-nexus-lifecycle-integration-with-ssc).

+## Structure

+ The integration bundle is composed of 2 parts:
+1. an integration service (source code in `sonatype-fortify-integration`), which is a Spring Boot web application to export scan data from Nexus IQ to local data files,
-## This plugin imports IQ Server application scan results and imports them into Fortify Software Security Center
+2. a SSC plugin (source code in `sonatype-plugin`) to import the data failes into Fortify Software Security Center

-The plugin can be downloaded from the Sonatype IQ Server Download & Compatibility Page

-The https://github.com/sonatype-nexus-community/iq-fortify-ssc-integration project is what feeds data to the plugin

 ### INSTALLING THE PARSER
 - SSC version 18.20 supports plugin installation through the plugin management UI (Administration > Plugins).